-The Bank has adopted the SGX-ST Listing Manual's guidelines on dealings in securities and has a policy against insider trading.
-Directors and officers are prohibited from dealing in the securities of the Bank and its listed subsidiary, Great Eastern Holdings Limited (GEH) during the period commencing two weeks before the announcement of the Bank's and GEH's quarterly or half-yearly financial results, and one month before the announcement of year-end results (the black-out period) and any time they are in possession of unpublished material price-sensitive information.
+The Bank has also adopted the SGX-ST Listing Manual's guidelines on dealings in securities and has a policy against insider trading.
+Directors and officers are prohibited from dealing in the securities of the Bank and its listed subsidiary, Great Eastern, during the period commencing two weeks before the voluntary disclosures of the Bank's and Great Eastern's first and third quarters' financial results, and one month before the announcement of half-year and full-year financial results (the blackout period) and any time they are in possession of unpublished material price-sensitive information.
 The Bank will notify Directors and employees of the commencement date for each blackout period.
 The policy also states that employees are not to deal in the Bank's securities on short-term considerations.
 In addition, employees are instructed to conduct all their personal securities transactions through the Group's stockbroking subsidiary.

 The Bank's insider trading policy also includes instructions pertaining to dealings in the listed securities of customers of the Group.
+The Bank reviews its policy on insider trading at least annually to ensure it remains relevant and effective.
 The Bank has a code of conduct that applies to all employees and reinforces the core values expected of employees.
 The code covers all aspects of the business operations of the Bank and sets out principles to guide employees in carrying out their duties and responsibilities while adhering to the highest standards of personal and corporate integrity.